.png)

 the environment that holds your day-to-day life

-The spaces you create—your home, your rhythms, the way materials are offered—
+The spaces you create—your home, your rhythms, the way materials are offered—shape how both you and your child experience each day.

 The pace of the morning.